haresfaiez/haresfaiez.github.io/_posts/2016-12-03-emergent-requirements.md

 Software requirements, like design, are emergent.

 We start with assumptions.
-We assume that listing the invoices will help the client find and update his target invoice.
+We assume that listing the events will help the manager find and update his target.
-But, does that really meet the need of the customer that wants to update the last invoice due to a typing issue?
+But, does that really meet the need of the manager that wants to update the next event due to a typing issue?
 I am not sure of that.
-That depends on where the invoices are found, what the clients are really using our system for, when they do it, and how the software fits in their life.
+That depends on where the events are found, what the managers are really using our system for, when they do it, and how the software fits in their lifes.
 All of that requires continuous investigation, toughful reflection, and a lot of trial-and-error.